 What happens if I cannot pay for a cremation in Maryland?

-As covered above, there are federal, state, and county programs the family can explore to see if the deceased and surviving family are eligible.
-The responsibility to pay the funeral bill falls to the immediate next of kin if the deceased had no pre-paid funeral plan or life insurance.
-This can be very stressful if you lose a family member and become responsible for the funeral arrangements without any resources.
+As noted above, federal, state, and county programs that the family can explore to determine whether the deceased and surviving family members are eligible.
+The responsibility to pay the funeral bill falls to the immediate next of kin if the deceased had neither a pre-paid funeral plan nor life insurance.

 Find Social Services Departments in Maryland